MunskyGroup/SSIT/README.md

 To learn more about the FSP theory that underlies the SSIT, please see the slides from our [Nov.
 3, 2022 BPPB Seminar](https://github.com/MunskyGroup/SSIT/blob/main/images/BPPBSeminarNov2022.pdf)

-The SSIT allows users to specify and efficiently solve the chemical master equation for discrete stochastic models.
-SSIT is especially useful for the analysis of single-cell gene regulaton.

 Functionality includes:

 - Build, save, and load models defined by their species, parameters, propensity functions, stoichiometries, and initial conditions